All Episodes

 You know, it sounds good on paper.

-And uh thanks again for everything, and we'll talk in five hours.
+And we'll talk in five hours.

-Thanks so much, Dart.
+Thanks so much, Joe.

 See you.

-And more of the Sean Hannity show coming up next.
+And more of the Sean Hannity Show coming up next.

-We have a big, big well, you know what?
+We have a big, big, well, you know what?

-Just stick around, believe me.
+Just stick around.

-You're gonna want to hear this story.
+Believe me, you're going to want to hear this story.

 It's the worst tease ever, but I have a feeling you will stick around.

-Joe Concha filling in for Sean Hannity, back with much more in just a moment.
+Back with much more in just a moment.

-I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Ham.

 And I'm Carol Markowitz.